ShanaScogin/ShanaScogin/README.md

 - I love making stats R packages!
 I am an author and the maintainer of two called modeLLtest and BayesPostEst, and I maintain a third called coxrobust.
 - I am currently based in the Kathmandu Valley, Nepal to conduct collect data for my dissertation and to work on a joint project on early earthquake warning with Duke University and the Institute of Engineering.
 - I am on the job market this year.
 For more, please see my [website](https://shanascogin.com/) or email me (sscogin@nd.edu) for my materials.
-- My name is pronounced "Sha-nuh" (you can also call me by my middle name, Rachael, or Shana Rachael) and my pronouns are she/her.
 - I love meeting new people and hearing about other projects - Feel free to email me (sscogin@nd.edu) and introduce yourself!